 Malta is also famous for its fantastic lifestyle.
 The climate promises around 300 days of sunshine every year, as well as mild winters that rarely dip below 9-degrees.
 As a result, much of the island can be enjoyed outdoors – from family outings to evenings spent dining al fresco by the sea.

-Property in Malta also makes for a fantastic investment, as prices have been rising steadily over the past few years and look set to continue on their upward trajectory – while still staying affordable when compared to other European amounts.
-This means you could choose from a sizable apartment with a glorious sea view, a pretty townhouse in one of the village centres, or a beautiful villa with substantial grounds and a private swimming pool – it’s all available, and the purchasing process is simple and regulated.
+Property for sale in Malta also makes for a fantastic property investment.
+As prices have been rising steadily over the past few years and look set to continue on their upward trajectory – while still staying affordable when compared to other European amounts.
+This means you could choose to buy property in Malta from a sizeable apartment with a glorious sea view, a pretty townhouse in one of the village centres, or a beautiful villa with substantial grounds and a private swimming pool – it’s all available, and the purchasing process is simple and regulated.

 If you would like to read up on the legal aspects of the MIIP, you will find it in Articles 10(9)(b) and 24(1)(i) of the Malta Citizenship Act, (Chapter 188 of the Laws of Malta), and the Malta Individual Investor Programme Regulations, 2013 (Legal Notice 450 of 2013).

-Applicants need to meet the following requirements in order to be able to apply for MIIP:
+Applicants buying Malta real estate as a foreigner need to meet the following requirements in order to be able to apply for MIIP and become a Malta property investor:

 - Be at least 18